oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

       # - "IF_NEEDED" will start all non-clustered servers, including the administration server, and clustered servers up to their replica count.
       serverStartPolicy: "IF_NEEDED"

-      # settings for common mount volume, see also 'serverPod.commonMounts'.
+      # Settings for common mount volume(s), see also 'serverPod.commonMounts'.
       commonMountVolumes:
       - name: commonMountsVolume1
         mountPath: "/common"